 I have also been to the Boston Cemetery, where a ghost has been seen sitting on a bench.
 This cemetery is as dark a place as I have ever been.
 The graves date back to the early 1800s.
 I didn’t see the ghost when I visited, but I did hear strange growls and howls from the depths of the graveyard.
 This was more than enough to convince me to leave, as the prospect of getting attacked by some strange bone yard dwelling beast was not appealing, to say the least.”

 Helltown of Today

 Helltown remains one of Ohio’s most spooky legends.
 Hundreds of locals traverse the area, searching for truth in the scores of myths.
-A quick drive for most residents in Northeast Ohio, Helltown is one of those local spots to visit on a dark autumn night, when there is just the right amount of chill in the air.
+A quick drive for most residents in Northeast Ohio, Helltown is one of those local spots to visit on a dark autumn night when there is just the right amount of chill in the air.
 Nowadays, Helltown isn’t as ‘creepy’ as it once was.
-The area is now part of the Cuyahoga Valley National Recreation Area, and much of the abandoned structures have been demolished.
-The cemetery and its ghosts remain, however, and only they are left to tell the tale of Helltown, Ohio’s toxic ghost town.
+The area is now part of the Cuyahoga Valley National Recreation Area, and many of the abandoned structures have been demolished.
+However, the cemetery and its ghosts remain, and only they are left to tell the tale of Helltown, Ohio’s toxic ghost town.

 Featured Image: Source